seeseekey/JavaStarter/README.md

 * SLF4J
 * JUnit (Version 5)

-Guava is a java helper library which deliver some interesting functions like LoadingCaches and helper methods.
+Guava is a java helper library which deliver some interesting functions and helper methods.
 GSON helps to serialise JSON into classes and vice verse.
 SLF4J is a facade for logging.

 JUnit is used for unit testing.

 # Plugins

-Define Java 8 as project version.
+Define Java 17 as project version.
 Assembly plugin for creating fat JAR file.
 Surfire-Plugin for executing tests.

 # Extensions